subhalingamd/graphs/README.txt

   An extension of ArrayList specific to these datastructures made to return the array directly (without typecasting). trimmedArray() returns an array of length equal to the number of elements in it.

-> class Queue(Point/Triangle)s
+> class QueueFor(Point/Triangle)s
   A typical Queue implementation which has proeprty of FIFO.
 Front refers to the element who is waiting to get dequeued and rear to the place where an element must get enqueued.
 A queue is empty if front is rear. resetToUnvisited() resets the visted state of all the elements insert (feature supported by these two data structure only).

-> class Stack(Point/Triangle)s
+> class StackFor(Point/Triangle)s
   A typical Stack implementation which has proeprty of LIFO.
-Elements are added at top and removed from the topmost index.

-> class StackNodes
-  Stack implementation based on LIFO for RedBlackNode.
-Elements are added at top and removed from the topmost index.
+Elements are added at top and removed from the topmost element.

 > class RedBlackNode<T,E>
   A node for Red-Black Tree.
 Stores a key and a list of values, left and right child, parent and colour (R-Red by default).